Transport equations in H\"older space by vanishing viscosity and applications

 \end{trivlist} Using the Duhamel formulation \eqref{Duhamel_u} around the consider heat like equation, we get for any $t \in (\tau_k, \tau_{k+1}]$, if $k \in \leftB 1, n-1 \rightB$,

 and if $k=0$,

 Next, we use the corresponding H\"older control \eqref{parab_ineq_u_Holder_prelim}, including the extra contributions coming from the \textit{cut locus} argument,

-Let us carefully point out that we can suppose that $(t-t_0) \leq (t-\tau_{k})$, otherwise there is no off-diagonal regime and so no need to use the \textit{cut locus} technique with the \textit{extra} terms.
-Hence, recalling that $\tau_{k+1}-\tau_{k}= \frac{T}{n}$,
+Let us carefully point out that we suppose that $(t-t_0) \leq (t-\tau_{k})$, otherwise there is no off-diagonal regime and we cannot use the \textit{cut locus} technique.
+This condition allows use to replace the H\"older modulus in the r.h.s. in \eqref{ineq_P_g_Holder} by the \textit{limit H\"older continuity} defined in \eqref{Def_modulus_continuity}.